j4k0m/Born2beroot/README.md

 Keeping security in mind, you could split the first server again so it could handle another task—increasing its use from 30%, to 60%, to 90%.
 Once you do that, the now empty servers could be reused for other tasks or retired altogether to reduce cooling and maintenance costs.

+## Purpose of Virtual Machines
+The main purpose of VMs is to operate multiple operating systems at the same time, from the same piece of hardware.
+Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units.

 ## AppArmor
 AppArmor proactively protects the operating system and applications from external or internal threats and even zero-day attacks by enforcing a specific rule set on a per application basis.
 Security policies completely define what system resources individual applications can access, and with what privileges.
 Access is denied by default if no profile says otherwise.
 A few default policies are included with AppArmor and using a combination of advanced static analysis and learning-based tools, AppArmor policies for even very complex applications can be deployed successfully in a matter of hours.